 Use your vacuum wand to extract dust bunnies from the furnace housing and vents throughout your home.
 Excessive dust buildup gradually dirties the moving parts within the blower and reduces performance.
 Buildups of dust and pet hair on vents limit airflow as well.
 A thorough annual cleaning before turning on the furnace will help the machinery maintain peak performance.

-While cleaning the furnace, if you see problems like soot, loose wires or a pilot light that has gone out, have the experts from Hi-Tech Air Conditioning inspect the furnace for you.
+While cleaning the furnace, if you see problems like soot, loose wires or a pilot light that has gone out, have the experts from Hi-Tech Air Heating & Cooling inspect the furnace for you.
 We’re based in Lakeside, CA, and our technicians can give your heating system a thorough tune-up.
 Seasonal maintenance could protect you from an inconvenient breakdown over the winter.

 3. Inspect Ducts